 10. Try to Relax

 Having a newborn is stressful.
 Try to make feeding as relaxing as possible for you and your baby.
 Find a quiet spot, play soft music and take some deep breaths.
 The more relaxed your environment, the more relaxed your body will be.
-It’s important your body is relaxed so that your milk can let down and get to your baby easily.
+It’s important your body is relaxed so that your milk can get to your baby easily.

 11. Be Patient